Best months to see northern lights!

 Best month to see northern lights – March!
 Aurora hunting in Rovaniemi Lapland Finland.

 March is definitely one of my favourite months for aurora hunting!
 The aurora activity reaches its second peak after September-October.
-This due to the Equinox Effect, which means that the Earth receives more Solar Wind.
-You can start noticing this effect from the beginning of March, and it comes in full force towards the end of the month.
+The Equinox Effect returns, bringing more variation to aurora activity.
+The effect fades in gradually in the beginning of March, and becomes more noticeable towards the end of the month.

-Almost every night in March is filled with auroras!
-Not all of the nights reach the storm level, most are still regular nights.
-However, even on a regular night you can often be positively surprised.
-Aurora arches are rising higher in the sky, and they often dance!
-Sometimes, aurora can explode above your head, without warning, or forecast.
+Many nights in March is filled with auroras!
+Not all of them reach storm level and most nights are quite normal.
+However, even on a regular night you can be positively surprised.
+Aurora arches are rising high in the sky, and they often dance.
+Sometimes, aurora can explode above your head, without a warning.

-In March, there is still lots of snow, and you can experience all winter activities.
-You have the best chances to see northern lights in all snowy months, and this is why I warmly recommend visiting Lapland in March!
+In March there is still lots of snow, and you can experience all winter activities.
+In my opinion, out of all snowy months, March offers the best chances for auroras, and often – better weather.
+That’s why I warmly recommend March to travel to Lapland.

 April